camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 We added the `global.compatibility.openshift.adaptSecurityContext` variable in the values.yaml that can be used to set the following possible values:

-- `force`:The runAsUser and fsGroup values will be null in all components.
+- `force`: The runAsUser and fsGroup values will be null in all components.
-- `disabled`:The runAsUser and fsGroup values will not be modified (default).
+- `disabled`: The runAsUser and fsGroup values will not be modified (default).

 With this change, there is no need to do extra steps with the post-renderer.
 You can install the chart as normal.
 Please refer to the [Red Hat OpenShift document](/self-managed/setup/deploy/openshift/redhat-openshift.md) for more information.